 And remember, while a low monthly payment is attractive, it can be deceptive.
 If your new call center software does not offer a high return on investment, then no matter how much it costs, it’s not a great deal.

-Look for software companies that demonstrate some type so you can determine what to expect and if it will be worth it in the end.
+Look for software companies that demonstrate some type of ROI so you can determine what to expect and if it will be worth it in the end.
 To calculate your ROI:

 ROI = (Benefits – Investments) / Investments

 For benefits, you’ll want to look at everything from increased customer satisfaction to customer lifetime value, churn rate, cost of customer support, improved productivity, etc. The key is to look at potential hard and soft gains from your call center software to see if the ROI outweighs the investment.